fearless23/programming-knowledge/Javascript/Nothing.md

 obj.q // undefined as q is undeclared obj.r // undefined as r is explicitly set to undefined
 ```
 In above example, obj.q and obj.r are both undefined, however r is explicitly set to undefined, but `q` is not even declared.
-To diffrentiate b/w these two use
+To differentiate b/w these two use
 - `Object.hasOwn(obj, "q") -> false`
 - `Object.hasOwn(obj, "r") -> true`